wildthink/CSQLite/README.md

 The package also includes [shims](Sources/CSQLite/include/csqlite_shims.h) for various C functions not easily accessible from Swift.

+Current SQLite Version 3.47.0
+Herein 3.47.1 indicates a delta in flag settings

 ## License

 SQLite is in the [public domain](https://sqlite.org/copyright.html).